tuminguyen/RRT_Star_Simulation/README.md

-# RRT SIMULATION
+# RRT* SIMULATION

-Simulate RRT (Rapidly-exploring Random Tree) algorithm with Python in 2 scenarios:
+Simulate RRT* (Rapidly-exploring Random Tree STAR) algorithm with Python in 2 scenarios:
 - Easy: no lane, only obstacles
 - Hard: complex lanes and obstacles